 c:\MyIris\bin\iris start iris

 These methods of starting InterSystems IRIS call the iris start command.
 See Controlling InterSystems IRIS from the Command Prompt for more options and information on the iris command.

 Normally you leave your InterSystems IRIS system running.
 However, if your operating system requires a restart, stop InterSystems IRIS before you shut down your system.
 The maintenance tasks, such as backups and database repair utilities, do not require you to stop InterSystems IRIS.

 From the InterSystems IRIS launcher menu click Stop InterSystems to shut down or restart the local InterSystems IRIS instance.
 By default, this option shuts down (or restarts) InterSystems IRIS immediately, using the default shutdown routine.
 However, it also provides options for setting a timer for a delayed shutdown, for running a user-defined shutdown routine, for broadcasting a warning message to users on the server, and for shutting down without failing over.
-You can run this same process from the Windows progam menu.
+You can run this same process from the Windows program menu.
 Select the IRIS folder and Stop InterSystems IRIS for that instance name.
 You cannot cancel a shutdown once the countdown reaches 0 and the shutdown procedures have started.

 InterSystems recommends that you run Stop InterSystems IRIS to shut down InterSystems IRIS to ensure that it closes properly.

 Remove Stop InterSystems Command

-Controlling InterSystems IRIS from the Command Prompt
+Help Information from the Command Prompt

 Connecting to InterSystems IRIS on the Command Line